ULHPC/tutorials/sequential/manytasks-manynodes/README.md

   <figcaption>Scheduled job</figcaption>
 </figure>

-* You can join your allocation using `srun --jobid <jobid> --overlap <node> --pty bash -i` and monitor the cpu usage
+* You can join your allocation using `srun --jobid <jobid> --overlap -w <node> --pty bash -i` and monitor the cpu usage
 * Here, as the ekieffer user, I can join
-    - the first allocated node with `srun --jobid 375186 --overlap aion-0192 --pty bash -i`
+    - the first allocated node with `srun --jobid 375186 --overlap -w aion-0192 --pty bash -i`
-    - the second allocated node with `srun --jobid 375186 --overlap aion-0238 --pty bash -i`
+    - the second allocated node with `srun --jobid 375186 --overlap -w aion-0238 --pty bash -i`

 <figure  class="align-center">